STAY IN THE HIMALAYAN MOUNTAINS

 Construction of Cybersociology - XIA Xue-luan, Department of Sociology, Peking University.
 Cybersociety is both a social form and a social construction.
 As a social form, it is a product of progress in producing means and research object of historical materialism; as a social construction, it is an opposite of real society and research object of cybersociology.
 Based on dichotomy of cyberworld with real world analyze the nature of cybersociety and its differences with real society, the research object of cybersociology is its basic concepts.
 This paper on construction of cybersociology tries to outline the essential sketch of cybersociology and intend to do some fundamental work for rebuilding of postmodern sociology.

 Visions of Excess: Cyberspace, Digital Technologies and New Cultural Politics - Stephen A. Webb Abstract: Critically situates contemporary concerns with cyberspace and digital media within a cultural dimension.
 The nature of cyberspace and an analytical index of its position in relation to its imaginary or real status.
 It is argued that cyberspace attracts two contradictory responses, first form being too true to life; and second for not being true enough.

+Encoding/Decoding Cyberspace: Towards a Theoretical Framework for Exploring Cultural Diversity In and Out of the Net - David Silver - University of Maryland.
 Attempts to situate cyberspace within its proper historical and cultural context, focusing development and subsequent flourishing of cyberspace.